EvvTim/EvvTim/README.md

 # Hi.
 I’m Yauheni, nice to meet you 👋
 Recently, I was completely absorbed by the world of coding.
-I am interested in Front-End, it is my passion.
+I am interested in Front-End.
 I am currently looking for my first job or internship as a Junior Front-end Developer.

 ![Anurag's github stats](https://github-readme-stats.vercel.app/api?username=EvvTim&show_icons=true&count_private=true)